bevyengine/rfcs/rfcs/41-ui-navigation.md

 It can simply be added back as a component independent from the focus system.

+#### `Clicked` is not a focus state

+Compared to the current `Interaction` system, the new focus system separates semantics of "action" events and "UI focus state".

+Meaning that `Interaction::Clicked`'s equivalent in the new navigation system is the `NavEvent::NoChanges` event.

+This is important, as code relying on the "Clicked" focus state will need to be replace with reaction to a `NavEvent`.

+Looking at the code changes in the existing UI examples in [this RFC's PR] is a good indicator at how the code will need to be changed.

 #### Interaction tree

 In this design, interaction is not "bubble up" as in the current `bevy_ui`